Peter-Moller/sp-server-report/README.md

 `Message Code|DISREGARD` or `VALID|Explanation|URL-to-IBM|URL-to-custom-error-page`
 Lines marked with:
 `REPORT` will be reported in the domain report
-`VALID` will be reported in the error-report
+`VALID` will be reported only in the error-report
 `DISREGARD` will be disregarded for presentation but are used to shorten the daily actlog-excerpt that is used when sifting through the daily activity to find the data we are looking for.
 These error codes are quite common and do not add any useful information and thus removing them serves the purpose of making the processing faster.